 Fall/Spring Semester Tuition Refund Schedule (Click here for specific dates.)

 There is no refund of the Student Government Association fee if a student withdraws on or after the first day of classes.

 Title IV Financial Aid (Federal Funds)

-Per federal regulation, when a recipient of Title IV (federal) grant or loan assistance withdraws or takes a leave of absence from the College during the semester, the College must determine per a federal formula, the amount of federal aid that the student may retain as of the withdrawal date.
+Per federal regulation, when a recipient of Title IV (federal) grant or loan assistance withdraws or takes a leave of absence from the College during a semester, the College must determine, per a federal formula, the amount of federal aid that the student may retain as of the withdrawal date.
 Any federal aid the student may not retain according to the federal refund policy must be returned to the federal government.

-Up through the first 60% of the semester the amount of federal funds a student may retain is based on the number of days she was enrolled in the semester.
+Up through the first 60% of the semester the amount of federal funds a student may retain is based on the number of days the student was enrolled in the semester.
 After the 60% point in time of the semester a student is eligible to retain all of her federal aid for that semester.

 Please note: the responsibility to repay any federal aid is shared by the College and the student.
 The College's share to repay is the lesser of: